 Are Cockroaches Omnivores?

-They can also feed on plant leaves, glue, hair/fur/feathers/skin particles, etc. They will not eat wood, and some roaches can’t feed on leaves and such because they have been genetically modified to be unable to digest cellulose.
+They can also feed on plant leaves, glue, hair/fur/feathers/skin particles, etc. They will not eat wood, and some roaches can’t feed on leaves because they have been genetically modified to be unable to digest cellulose.

 Cellulose is a carbohydrate found in plant cell walls.
 Humans have enzymes that break down these carbohydrates so we can get energy from them, but cockroaches do not.